opencog/opencog/opencog/eva/src/README-affects.md

+=Architecture/Design for Affective Behavior
+==March 2016, Linas Vepstas

+Below follows an explicit proposal of how to implement affects and behaviors within the Eva behavior infrastructure.
+This includes a learning component, through which Eva could expand her emotional and social repertoire.

-Per mailing list: Donald Nathanson's book "Pride and Shame" names nine basic affects.
+The core ideas are inspired by work from Donald Nathanson and his book "Pride and Shame".
+This book names nine basic affects.
 These form a substrate to emotional experience.

-See review:
-http://www.secthoughts.com/Misc%20Essays/Shame%20and%20Personality.pdf
-Richard Ostrofsky  "Affect Theory, Shame and the Logic of Personality" (January, 2003)
+The book si reviewed by Richard Ostrofsky  "Affect Theory, Shame and the Logic of Personality" (January, 2003) http://www.secthoughts.com/Misc%20Essays/Shame%20and%20Personality.pdf

+=Basic Terminology

-"Affect is biology, emotion is biography".
+* "Affect is biology, emotion is biography".
-"Affects are sensed."
+* "Affects are sensed."
-"A feeling is one or more affects that attain consciousness."
+* "A feeling is one or more affects that attain consciousness."
-"An emotion is a bundle of feelings, given a (cultural) label."
+* "An emotion is a bundle of feelings, given a (cultural) label."
-"Affects are transient, feelings may linger".
+* "Affects are transient, feelings may linger".
-"A mood is a set of chronically triggered feelings."
+* "A mood is a set of chronically triggered feelings."
    (mood is to feeling what climate is to weather)
-"A drive is body-specific need (e.g.) oxygen, water, food, sex."
+* "A drive is body-specific need (e.g.) oxygen, water, food, sex."
-"Personality is a collection of behavior-scripts in response to affects."
+* "Personality is a collection of behavior-scripts in response to affects."

+=The Nine Afffects
+The below is a very short summary, focusing almost entirely on the associated facial expressins.
+Whatto do with these is given iin a later section.

 The affects are:

 * Interest-excitement
   (Brow creases.
 Eyes focus narrowly and track.
 Mouth may open.
   Head may turn to listen.
 Body posture is rapt attention.)